 Is Los Angeles expensive to visit?

 Los Angeles is a popular destination that is also moderately priced.
 It falls in the middle range of travel cost prices globaly with a daily average travel cost of $300.
 If we compare it to the rest of North America, which is known to be an expensive region, it is a moderately priced place to visit.
 It ranks in the top 50% of cities in North America for its travel costs.
-Its travel costs are comparable with places such as Boston and Honolulu.
+Its travel costs are comparable with places such as Boston and Chicago.

 Griffith Observatory, Los Angeles, California